 Kashmir can also be a good choice to visit in April.
 Places like Sonamarg and Gulmarg may still have some snow left.
 Chances in Gulmarg maybe a little less but if you went in early April, you will surely find snow in Sonamarg.
 If not Sonamarg, you can just try driving towards Zojila that remains buried under snow in April.

 Snowfall near Delhi in May

 In the month of May, you will really need to go towards some high altitude pass; and will have to make it in the early part of May.
 For a short 4-5 days trip, visiting Rohtang or Chanshal Pass will be your best bet.
 If you have some more time, you visit Kashmir as Sonamarg may still have plenty of snow towards Zoji La Pass.

 Srinagar Leh highway reopens towards the end of April or early May so you can take a drive towards Kargil from Sonamarg.
 There will be an ample amount of snow at Zojila Pass and you will not be disappointed at all.

 Snowfall near Delhi in June & July

-Ladakh is probably the only places where you may hope to see some snow in these months but that too will be limited on top of the peaks.
+Ladakh is probably the only place where you may hope to see some snow in these months.
+That too will be limited on top of the peaks only.
 You can try your luck towards Sach Pass as well.
 If it is snow you desire, then I would recommend postponing your trip by a few months and wait for the winter to arrive.

-Options in December too are vast.
-It may not happen early in the month but by mid or late December, it would have snowed all over Himalayas.
-Places that I mentioned for January in the article will all apply for December as well.
+Your options in December are vast.
+It may not happen early in the month but by mid or late December, it would have snowed all over the Himalayas.
+The places that I mentioned for January in the article will all apply for December as well.
 Travel towards the end of the month and you are in for catching a live snowfall at all these destinations.

 I hope the information above regarding snowfall near Delhi was helpful.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.
+If you have any further questions or need any other details, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.